axinc-ai/ailia-models/pose_estimation/gast/README.md

 <img src="img/output_040.png" width="500"><img src="img/output_050.png" width="500"><img src="img/output_060.png" width="500">

-## Requirements

-The following dependencies is required for creating .mp4 file.

-- ffmpeg

 ## Usage
 Automatically downloads the onnx and prototxt files on the first run.
 It is necessary to be connected to the Internet while downloading.